Bodleum/BibleNotes/ColossiansNotes.md

       uniting *all* who are in Christ to himself.
 No matter who they are or where they come from, Christ is with them and working in them.
 6. **How can this passage help and challenge us in our daily battle with sin?**
+    * We are like the Colossians in that our 'old self' is gone and the new has come **(2 Corinthians 5:17)**, we are no longer like the world, consumed and caught up in earthly desires.
+    * If we are in a battle with particular (perhaps recurring) sins at the moment, we can be reminded that Christ has ultimately defeated them and we are no longer bound to sin, darkness is not forever.
+    * *[Quick side note to encourage]* **Romans 8:28-29:** "For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord", no sins we have ever done, are doing or will do are unforgivable, Jesus' love and forgiveness goes far beyond they and we can know that we are secured in the love and saving power of Jesus.
+    * But we're not in heaven yet!
+Our battle with sin is very much ongoing, and requires daily motivation.
+We should look to God for our strength **(2:19 and Psalm 46:1 (or just all of it))**.
+    * We can be spurred on by the complete sufficiency of Christ's atoning death and subsequent resurrection, keeping ourselves and encouraging others.